The Bastardization of Performance Appraisal

 Jerks at work

 'If somebody is rude or an outlier occasionally because they are in a situation where they didn't get a good night's sleep or something drastic has happened in their personal lives, we wouldn't consider that person to be a jerk at work,' says Gretchen Spreitzer, co-author of Destructive De-energizing Relationships: How Thriving Buffers their Effect on Performance.
 She continues: 'It is when there is a pattern in the behaviour over time that a person can be considered a jerk.'
-You nailed it, Gretchen.

 An alternative to the dreaded annual performance review